Department of Computer Information Systems

 Prerequisites: Take CIS 101.

 CIS 245.
-Object-Oriented Programming.3 Credits.
+Programming With Python.3 Credits.

 This course provides an introduction to object-oriented programming using a high-level programming language such as Python.
 The course covers the basics of how one constructs a program from a series of simple instructions.
 Basic features of functional and object-oriented programming are covered.
 Common programming techniques necessary to create simple but useful applications are explained.